shbatm/hacs-isy994/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

+> :warning: **This integration is marked for retirement**: Once you have upgraded to Home Assistant >0.110.0, you may safely remove this integration.
+All changes are present in the Home Assistant Core code.

 ## Description:
 This Custom Component is to update the ISY994 component with various bug fixes, better Z-Wave integration, device state attribute support, ISY Variables support, and add Climate support for Insteon and Z-Wave Thermostats that are exposed by the ISY994 Controller hub component.
 This will eventually be integrated into Home Assistant after PyISY updates are completed.